What is Bowen’s disease?

 Your feelings

 You may have some minor scarring from the treatment.
 Although this usually improves with time, you may feel self-conscious about how you look.
-We have more information if the Bowen’s disease has made you feel self-conscious about the way you look (body image).
+We have more information if Bowen’s disease has affected your body image.

 About our information